A warming delicious slow-cooked chicken casserole with fall-apart meat, lovely veggies and a seasoned creamy sauce.

 🔪 How to make this chicken stew

-- Add in flour, salt, pepper, thyme and celery salt.
+3. Add in the all purpose flour, salt, pepper, thyme and celery salt.
 Cook for 2 minutes.

 📺 Watch How To Make It